theWallProject/theWallAddon/README.md

 The plugin checks the URL of the current tab against a verified list of domains.
 If the domain is found in the list, the plugin displays a popup.

 For most domains, a simple check against the domain is enough.
-However, for "special" websites like Facebook, LinkedIn and Twitter.
+However, for "special" websites like Facebook, LinkedIn, Twitter, Instagram, and GitHub.
 We check page Ids.
 The source of this data is crunchbase so it's 100% accurate.

 ## Getting Started